- 2013-12-20 LENA v8 included in ns-3.19

 Source Code Repositories

-The stable version of the LENA code has been merged with the official version of ns-3 and is therefore available from the ns-3 website.
+The most recent stable version of the LENA code gets periodically merged with the official version of ns-3, and is therefore available from the ns-3 website.

 The development version of the LENA code is available at http://lena.cttc.es/hg/lena/